Cryptok777/kaspa-rpc-client/README.md

 You can also checkout [demo/wallet.ts](https://github.com/Cryptok777/kaspa-rpc-client/blob/main/demo/wallet.ts) for full working example.

+## Full API Docs

+Full references of the classes/interfaces can be found [here](https://cryptok777.github.io/kaspa-rpc-client/)
 ## Contribute

 If you find that the RPC endpoint you are looking for is not exposed by the client library, feel free to create a pull request to add it: